-- 1 kilo vongole veraci (ruditapes decussatus) or carpet shell clams, purged of sand
+- 500 - 800 grams vongole veraci (ruditapes decussatus) or carpet shell clams, purged

 - 1 cup or 250 ml. white wine

-- Simmer until the sauce is reduced and has become denser.
+- Lower the heat then simmer until the sauce is reduced and has become denser.

 - Don't add salt because the clams are already salty.

-- Drizzle with extra virgin olive oil & sprinkle the rest of the parsley.
+- Drizzle with extra virgin olive oil & sprinkle the parsley.